qubist/pupa/README.md

 ### Embellishments

 A modified subset of Markdown is available in Pupa to allow embellishing text.
 Embellishments in Pupa are designed to make reading and writing un-rendered text both easy and unambiguous, something Markdown attempts but doesn't quite nail.
+Luckily, we have a lot less to deal with here.

 #### Bold
 ```